Avoiding Ransomware as part of IT Security.

 Here are a few dos and don’ts when it comes to ransomware and its attacks.

 - Never pay the ransom!
 It only encourages and funds the people that have attacked you.
 Even if the ransom is paid, there is no guarantee that you will be able to regain access to your files.
 The hackers might request more and more ransom money and you’ll never get your data or access back.

-- Always use reputable, paid for antivirus software and a firewall.
-Maintaining a strong firewall and keeping your IT security software up to date are critical.
+- Always use reputable, paid-for antivirus software and a firewall.
+Maintaining a strong firewall and keeping your IT security software up to date is critical.
 Make sure your firewall is configured correctly.
-By default, most business class firewalls will have everything blocked by default and you will need to open any specific ports to allow certain software or access from outside of your network to inside.
+By default, most business-class firewalls will have everything blocked by default and you will need to open any specific ports to allow certain software or access from outside of your network to inside.
 Never open default ports for things like remote access.
-Always use NAT (Network Address Translation) and lock down any access as much as you can (i.e by only allowing certain external IP addresses).
-If you are using your broadband providers router as a firewall double check the settings, capabilities and firmware to ensure it is providing the security you need.
+Always use NAT (Network Address Translation) and lockdown any access as much as you can (i.e by only allowing certain external IP addresses).
+If you are using your broadband providers router as a firewall double-check the settings, capabilities and firmware to ensure it is providing the security you need.

 - Do employ content scanning and filtering on your mail servers.
 Inbound e-mails should be scanned for known threats band phishing before they even get to your network and this should also block any attachment types that could pose a threat, such as native Microsoft Office documents which can contain Macros.
 When releasing mail from Quarantine be very careful that it is a genuine email with a genuine attachment.
 If in doubt, leave it.